tudasc/scorep-xray/doc/doxygen-user/scorep_info_ldaudit_help.md

 immediately after `LD_AUDIT` is set and results in error messages about missing symbols if not used together with Score-P instrumented binaries.

-You can query the installation-specific value of `LD_AUDIT` via

-    $ scorep-info ldaudit